yzziizzy/gpuedit/DEVELOPMENT.md

 * Cache lines of ready buffer commands
 * Split GUIManager draw calls into layers for less sorting
 * Custom X cursor
-* Reset cursor blink on typing
-* Hide cursor when typing
+* Hide mouse cursor when typing
 * Shortcut config presets
 * Pause render loop on X window losing focus
 * Typing with a selection overwrites it